bartvanhoey/FunctionalCSharp/README.md

 ## What is Functional Programming

 Functional programming (FP) is a powerful paradigm that can help you make your code more concise, maintainable, expressive, robust, testable, and concurrency-friendly.

 ## Why Functional Programming

 Biggest problem in software development is complexity.
-Complexity of a code base affects Development Speed, Number of Bugs, Agility, Biggest problem in software development is complexity.
-Complexity of  the code base affects Development Speed, Number of Bugs, Agility, Maintainability, etc. The more complex the software, the more difficult it is to maintain!
+Complexity of a code base affects Development Speed, Number of Bugs, Agility, Maintainability, etc.

+The more complex the software, the more difficult it is to maintain!

 A developer/developer team can only deal with a certain amount of complexity!
 If the complexity exceeds this limit, it will be difficult/impossible to maintain the software/to develop new features.